 Our Board of Directors (the Board) has authorized certain programs to repurchase shares of our common stock.
 These programs have generally permitted repurchases to be made from time to time in the open market, through privately-negotiated transactions, through block transactions, through accelerated share repurchase programs, or otherwise.
-The manner, timing and amount of repurchases will be determined by our management based on the evaluation of market conditions, stock price and other factors.
+Our management has determined the manner, timing and amount of repurchases under these programs based on the evaluation of market conditions, stock price and other factors.

 On November 3, 2021, the Board authorized the repurchase of up to \$1.5 billion of CF Holdings common stock through December 31, 2024 (the 2021 Share Repurchase Program).
-The 2021 Share Repurchase Program was completed in the second quarter of 2023.
 On November 2, 2022, the Board authorized the repurchase of up to \$3 billion of CF Holdings common stock commencing upon completion of the 2021 Share Repurchase Program and effective through December 31, 2025 (the 2022 Share Repurchase Program).

-The following table summarizes the share repurchases under the 2022 Share Repurchase Program.
+The following table summarizes the share repurchases under the 2022 Share Repurchase Program and the 2021 Share Repurchase Program.